Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 Here there are three primary details to get right: geographic region, virtual private cloud (VPC), and tenancy model.

 __AWS Regions__
-EC2 resources can be managed only when you're "located within" their region. you set the active region in the console through the drop-down menu at the top of the page and through default configuration values in the AWS CLI or your SDK.
+EC2 resources can be managed only when you're "located within" their region.
+You set the active region in the console through the drop-down menu at the top of the page or through default configuration values for the AWS CLI/SDK.
 You can update your CLI configuration by running `aws configure`.
 Bear in mind that the costs and even functionality of service and features might vary between regions.
 It's always a good idea to consult the most up-to-date official documentation.

 __Virtual Private Cloud (VPCs)__
 VPCs are AWS network organizers and great tool to organize your infrastructure.
-You might want to create a new VPC for each ne of your projects or project stages. e.g VPC-Testing, VPC-Staging and VPC-Production.
+You might want to create a new VPC for each one of your projects or project stages. e.g VPC-Testing, VPC-Staging and VPC-Production.

 __Tenancy__
 The dedicated Host option allows you to actually identify and control the physical server you've been assigned to meet more restrictive licensing or regulatory requirements.